thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ### Exercise

-Turn to a partner and, in your own words, explain what a Node.js module is.
-Explain to each other how the `module.exports` object works and how the `require()` function works.
+Turn to a partner and, explain in your own words how the `module.exports` object works and how the `require()` function works in relation to it.

 ## How do you split existing code into two modules?

 Here are the steps to split existing code into two modules.

 1. Identify which piece of code to export.
+Typically this is code you see duplicated across multiple
 1. Create a new module.
 1. Move that code to the new module.
 1. Assign that code to the `module.exports` object.